 The Bank of America® Business Advantage Travel Rewards World Mastercard® credit card lets consumers rack up a flat 1.5X points for all regular spending on their card, but travel purchases made through the Bank of America travel portal net 3X points for each dollar spent.
 The initial bonus of 30,000 points is easy to earn with just $3,000 in spending required within the first 90 days, and this card doesn’t have an annual fee for business owners to worry about.

-Also, if you’re a Bank of America Preferred Rewards customer, you can earn 25 percent to 75 percent more rewards for each dollar you spend on your card.
-Interestingly, this card also comes with a 0 percent intro APR on purchases for 9 billing cycles, followed by a variable APR of 12.24 percent to 22.24 percent.
+Also, if you’re a Bank of America Preferred Rewards customer, you can earn up to 75 percent more rewards for each dollar you spend on your card.
+Interestingly, this card also comes with a 0 percent intro APR on purchases for nine billing cycles, followed by a variable APR of 12.24 percent to 22.24 percent.
 This perk can help business owners pay down large purchases without any interest for a limited period of time.

 Consider this card if you want flexible redemptions

 A major benefit to consider with the Bank of America Business Advantage Travel Rewards World Mastercard is just how flexible the redemption options are.
 Not only can you redeem your rewards for any travel purchase charged to your card, but you can cash them in for travel purchases through the Bank of America Travel Center.
 When you’re not traveling, you can also cash in your points for cash back or gift cards.

 Capital One Spark Miles for Business: Best flat-rate travel credit card